skupperproject/skewer/README.md

-    generate            Generate README.md from the data in skewer.yaml render              Render README.html from the data in skewer.yaml test-external       Test the example against external clusters
+    generate            Generate README.md from the data in skewer.yaml render              Render README.html from the data in skewer.yaml test-external       Test the example against external clusters demo                Run the example steps and pause before cleaning up
 ~~~

 ## Updating a Skewer subrepo inside your example project